 There is better visibility into earnings and cash flow, with pharmaceutical companies in particular still seeing M&A as a key driver of top-line growth and market share expansion.

-Other sectors where the significant activity is expected during 2020 are technology, industrials, and financial services.
+Other sectors where significant activity is expected during late 2020 are technology, industrials, and financial services.

 Private equity firms are ready to deploy record amounts of capital.